 A budget helps to keep an eagle’s eye on your spending so that you can save up more for your future.

 Budgeting is a straightforward way to compare monthly income with your expenses.
 Most of the time, people spend more than what they’re getting, thanks to credit cards!

 I’m not all against credit cards, but bid farewell to credit cards once you get more financial freedom.

 No matter how handy they seem, you pay an extra price for this service.

-Especially if you have tons of outstanding balance to be paid with an incurred interest rate, it's not less than a nightmare.
+Especially if you have tons of outstanding balances to be paid with an incurred interest rate, it’s not less than a nightmare.